-38. The IAAF ADR, which are applicable because the Request for Arbitration was filed on 26 April 2018, expressly permit ADRV cases to be filed directly with the CAS and referred to a single arbitrator appointed by the CAS.
+40. The IAAF ADR, which are applicable because the Request for Arbitration was filed on 6 April 2018, expressly permit ADRV cases to be filed directly with the CAS and referred to a single arbitrator appointed by the CAS.
 In this regard, IAAF ADR Rule 38.3 provides as follows:

-'If a hearing is requested by an Athlete, it shall be convened without delay and the hearing completed within two months of the date of notification of the Athlete's request to the Member.
-Members shall keep the LAAF fully informed as to the status of all cases pending hearing and of all hearing dates as soon as they are fixed.
-The LAAF shall have the right to attend all hearings as an observer.
-However, the LAAF's attendance at a hearing, or any other involvement in a case, shall not affect its right to appeal the Member's decision to CAS pursuant to Rule 42.
+"If a hearing is requested by an Athlete, it shall be convened without delay and the hearing completed within two months of the date of notification of the Athlete's request to the Member.
+Members shall keep the IAAF fully informed as to the status of all cases pending hearing and of all hearing dates as soon as they are fixed.
+The IAAF shall have the right to attend all hearings as an observer.
+However, the IAAF's attendance at a hearing, or any other involvement in a case, shall not affect its right to appeal the Member's decision to CAS pursuant to Rule 42.
 If the Member fails to complete a hearing within two months, or, if having completed a hearing, fails to render a decision within a reasonable time period thereafter, the LAAF may impose a deadline for such event.
-If in either case the deadline is not met, the LAAF may elect, if the Athlete is an International-Level Athlete, to have the case referred directly to a single arbitrator appointed by CAS.
+If in either case the deadline is not met, the IAAF may elect, if the Athlete is an International-Level Athlete, to have the case referred directly to a single arbitrator appointed by CAS.
 The case shall be handled in accordance with CAS rules (those applicable to the appeal arbitration procedure without reference to any time limit for appeal).
 The hearing shall proceed at the responsibility and expense of the Member and the decision of the single arbitrator shall be subject to appeal to CAS in accordance with Rule 42.
-A failure of a Member to hold a hearing for an Athlete within two months under this Rule may further result in the imposition of a sanction under Rule 45".
+A failure

-39. In this case, RUSAF was suspended and could therefore not hold a hearing in the deadline set out in Rule 38.3 of the IAAF ADR.
-Further, it is established that the Athlete is an International-Level Athlete in the sense of the IAAF ADR.
+- of a Member to hold a hearing for an Athlete within two months under this Rule may further result in the imposition of a sanction under Rule 45". - 41.
+In this case, RUSAF was suspended and could therefore not hold a hearing in the deadline set out in Rule 38.3 of the IAAF ADR.
+Further, it is established that the Athlete is an International-Level Athlete in the sense of the IAAF ADR. - 42.
+In the light of the foregoing, the Sole Arbitrator finds that the CAS has jurisdiction in this procedure.
+In addition, the jurisdiction of CAS was not contested by the Respondents.